-- Learning from Wales, which has very high recycling rates. - Supporting the recycling industry as a whole so that it is viable and there is demand for the recycled materials. - Deposit return systems achieve very high recycling rates and could be considered for other items beyond drinks containers. - Extended Producer Responsibility schemes whereby producers are responsible for ensuring the re-use and recycling of their waste also incentivise eco-design and use of recyclable materials. - Banning re-useable or recyclable waste from landfill and incineration. - Better labelling including full material disclosure.
+- Learning from Germany and Wales, where high recycling rates are achieved. - Supporting the recycling industry as a whole so that it is viable and there is demand for the recycled materials. - Deposit return systems achieve very high recycling rates and could be considered for other items beyond drinks containers. - Extended Producer Responsibility schemes whereby producers are responsible for ensuring the re-use and recycling of their waste also incentivise eco-design and use of recyclable materials. - Banning re-useable or recyclable waste from landfill and incineration. - Better labelling including full material disclosure.